uber/cadence/CONTRIBUTING.md

 Feel free to join our [slack workspace](http://t.uber.com/cadence-slack) to reach out and discuss issues with the team.

+:warning: Note:
->Note: All contributors need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes
+>All contributors need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment
 Below are the instructions of how to set up a development Environment.